hinson/DLCVLecture/Readme.md

 ```bash
 wsl --install
 ```

-You need to reboot your computer during the installation.
+You need to reboot your computer during the installation, and then set a username and password for WSL.

 4. Install packages in Ubuntu